RealMind: Advancing Visual Decoding and Language Interaction via EEG Signals: Discussion and Conclusion

 In this paper, we introduced RealMind, a novel framework for EEG-based visual decoding.
 By integrating semantic and geometric constraints during the representation learning phase, RealMind achieved more efficient alignment with human cognitive processes, significantly enhancing the accuracy and robustness of EEG-based visual semantic decoding.
 Our model delivered state-of-the-art performance in both retrieval and reconstruction tasks.
 Additionally, by incorporating a large language model, RealMind successfully generated credible captions from EEG representations.
 To our knowledge, RealMind is the first framework to achieve zero-shot visual captioning using EEG data.

 RealMind advances current EEG visual decoding approaches in two key aspects.
 First, we introduced a loss function specifically designed for EEG data, significantly improving alignment performance.
 EEG, compared to fMRI, has long faced challenges such as high noise levels and poor data quality, which have hindered its decoding performance \cite{benchetrit2023brain}.
 Our results demonstrate that the additional semantic and geometric loss functions enhanced data utilization efficiency, leading to improved decoding performance.
 This is attributed to better feature alignment and the successful integration of large language models.
 Moreover, we presented the first effective EEG-based captioning solution, paving the way for practical applications in EEG decoding.
 Compared to fMRI-based visual decoding methods, EEG offers a cost-effective and more accessible alternative.
-In our previous work \cite{li2024visual}, we showed that EEG can achieve comparable performance to fMRI in image reconstruction.
 Here, we further extend EEG-based visual decoding to zero-shot visual captioning tasks.

 In the future, we aim to deepen the integration of EEG with multimodal data by incorporating neural data with other data types into a unified multimodal model, rather than simply adding isolated modules.
 Aligned with the trend of multimodal models, our goal is to develop a single, unified framework capable of handling multiple EEG-based decoding tasks, such as retrieval, reconstruction, and captioning.
-This approach will enhance data utilization efficiency, enabling limited EEG data to more effectively leverage information from visual and language modalities, ultimately providing a strong foundation for the broader application of EEG-based BCI systems.
+This approach will enhance data utilization efficiency, enabling limited EEG data to more effectively leverage information from visual and language modalities.
+Ultimately, this will provide a strong foundation for the broader application of EEG-based BCI systems.